Phoenix DUI Defense Lawyer

 Levels of DUI Charges in Arizona

-Your Phoenix DUI attorney can tell you that Arizona law specifies three different levels of DUI charges:
+Your Phoenix DUI defense attorney can tell you that Arizona law specifies three different levels of DUI charges:

 - A standard DUI is classified as driving a vehicle with a Blood Alcohol Content (BAC) of: